sajaldoes/sajaldoes/README.md

 ####
 <h2 align="center">Hi there, I'm Sajal Das 👋</h2>
 <h3 align=center>Explorer, Learner, Programmer.</h3>
+I'm a Tech Enthusiast person, Love to explore new technologies and I'm always hungry for new learning.
 <!--
 **sajaldas19/sajaldas19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.